My low profile stoma in a belly fold solution UPDATED Now 6 days!

 Eat less later in the day or when a bag change may be needed soon, allowing the system to clear.

-Newly digested food can take approximately 4–5 hours to pass through.
+Newly digested food or drink can take approximately 4–5 hours to pass through.
+Do not eat or drink anything in anticipation of a bag change, you'll be sorry!

 Meals of 4 oz or less, spaced about every four hours, works well.
 Gives more lull times for a bag change without it spewing.